 This is a common mistake that can be very dangerous especially if you are not confident in your ability to go up and down the stairs.

 If your joint is experiencing abnormal loading already due to strength deficits and lack of muscle control, adding on extra weight can make things much more painful.
 Having one hand occupied can also be dangerous to your balance if you are not confident in your knee(s).

-If you need to carry we recommend using a bag that you can put over your shoulder to carry up or down the stairs.
+If you need to carry I recommend using a bag that you can put over your shoulder to carry up or down the stairs.
 Those reusable grocery bags work great for this.
 You could also use a drawstring bag for small items too!